The Teacher Accountability Debate

 First is the assumption that there is a long line of people eager to replace those teachers who were fired.
 It seems equally reasonable to assume that test-based accountability will reduce the status of teaching and diminish teacher professionalism.
 Teachers will be testing technicians, honing their skills by teaching students to pass a test, rather than teaching students to think for themselves and ask questions.

 Second is the assumption that these policies will make teaching more attractive to ambitious young people.
-But as public derision and scorn are directed towards teachers, they become the public scapegoats (like Leon Goldstein in 1984), the ones we can all blame for whatever is wrong.
+But as public derision and scorn are directed towards teachers, they become the public scapegoats like the omnipresent enemy of the state, Leon Goldstein, in George Orwell's 1984, the ones we can all blame for whatever is wrong.
 Why would anyone with ambition and brains enter a job with so little social prestige, a very difficult job with few perks, where only a small number can expect to win the big bonuses for higher scores?

 Third is the assumption that the tests are scientific instruments that measure what matters most in education.
 Very few testing experts would agree.
 They would be quick to point out not only that standardized tests are subject to statistical error, but should be used for the purpose for which they were designed.
 A test of fifth grade reading measures student performance, not teacher performance.
 What is more, standardized tests are designed and normed so that there is always a bottom 50 percent.